-Follow package instructions, using Time Cook if the package is less than 1.75 ounces or larger than 3.5 ounces.
-Place the package of popcorn in the center of the microwave.

-Press POPCORN once for a 3.5 ounce package of popcorn, twice for a 3.0 ounce package, or three times for a 1.75 ounce package.
-The oven starts immediately.
+- 1. Follow package instructions.
+Place the package of popcorn in the center of the microwave. - 2.
+Press Popcorn once for a 3.5 ounce package of popcorn and twice for a 3.0 ounce package.
+The oven will start immediately after Popcorn is touched.